woocart/localizations/UK/products-electronics.md

 Running is more than just exercise — it’s a performance.
 And Forerunner 645 Music has the tools to help you put on an outstanding show every time you lace up your shoes.

 - Easily download up to 500 songs to your watch, and connect with Bluetooth headphones (sold separately) for phone-free listening.
-- Syncs music from select streaming services for offline listening (May require premium subscription with a third-party music provider).
+- Syncs music from select streaming services for offline listening (May require a premium subscription with a third-party music provider).
-- Garmin Pay contactless payment solution lets you make convenient payments with your watch (available for supported cards from participating banks), so you can leave your cash and cards at home.
+- Garmin Pay contactless payment solution lets you make convenient payments with your watch (available for supported cards from participating banks) so you can leave your cash and cards at home.
 - Provides advanced running dynamics (when used with Running Dynamics Pod or HRM-Run or HRM-Tri monitor, sold separately), including ground contact time balance, stride length, vertical ratio and more.
 - Uses estimated wrist-based heart rate data to offer performance monitoring features, including evaluating your current training status.
 - Battery life: up to 7 days in smartwatch mode, 5 hours in GPS mode with music.